“The harder I work, the luckier I get.”

 Joe seemed to be “born” with an incredible work ethic.
 Initially it was baseball; he would constantly work on his swing or fielding in the yard, the basement, or the park.
 Win or lose; 5 for 5 or 0 for 5 in a game; flawless in the field or having committed multiple errors; Joe could be found working to improve his form for hours on end.

 Once the “golf bug” bit, all of Joe’s efforts were put into golf.
 He initially worked to hone his skills in the yard, playing his homemade “course” with lightweight golf balls and at the golf course or range whenever he could get there.
-After Joe’s failed attempt at a make-shift hitting net in the back yard and breaking a window at a neighbor on the next street over’s house, it was time for Joe to join a golf club.
+After Joe’s failed attempt at a makeshift hitting net in the back yard and breaking a window at a neighbor on the next street over’s house, it was time for Joe to join a golf club.
 After getting a membership to Chestatee Golf Club, he practically lived at the golf course.
 During the school year, he would ask to be dropped off at Chestatee after school and would plead to stay until dark working on his game.
-He even negotiated for a “hybrid” home school/attend school semester this past spring in order to try to get more time on the course and range.
+He even negotiated for a “hybrid” home school/attend school semester the spring of his freshman year to try to get more time on the course and range.
 The summer gave him “unlimited” time to play, as he would arrive at the course at 8 AM and leave 10 to 12 hours later after having spent time on the range, the practice green, and the course.

-Joe’s hard work paid off with his handicap dropping to a low of +2.0 as a 14 year-old.
+Joe’s hard work paid off with his handicap dropping to a low of +2.0 as a 14-year-old.
 He became a true student of the game; analyzing his swing, watching every show and tournament on The Golf Channel when he wasn’t at the course, and reading every golf magazine and book he could get his hands on.

 Heaven gained a scratch golfer and a gentle and caring soul